 4. High coverage but dead branches

 100% line coverage is achievable by calling a function once with inputs that walk every if, but each branch only sees one input shape.
-Mutation testing (Stryker / mutmut) exposes this immediately.
+Mutation testing (Stryker for JS/TS, mutmut for Python) exposes this immediately.

 How to spot it: run npx stryker run.
-Mutation score < 60% means the tests check shape, not values.
-Or manually: change return a + b to return a - b in the unit under test — does any test fail?
+A mutation score below 60% means the tests check shape, not values.
+Or do it manually: change return a + b to return a - b in the unit under test.
+Does any test fail?

 5. Test data the AI invented, not real samples